lvalentin/help/app/_console/en/menu-navigation.md

 ### Settings

-The fourth menu item at the last right menu in the menu bar gives you the opportunity to modify the console to your likings, preferences.
+The third menu item at the last right menu in the menu bar gives you the opportunity to modify the console to your likings, preferences.

 ![Check my Website console settings](/assets/img/fullsize/en/console/menu/settings.png)